thanhnam192/codingtest/README.md

 <br/>

 **Limitation**<br/>
 - Currently, we can only post a message on one social network at time.
-If we want to post a message to other social network, we need to configure to inject other service to project.<br/>
+If we want to post a message to other social network, we need to configure to inject(DI) other service to project.<br/>
 - I just implement PostMessage for TwitterMessageService.
 Other MessageService are not finished
 <br/>
 <br/>